metaflow-ai/blog/sparse-coding/Readme.md

 - The auto-encoder got worse with sparsity, until you quantize again real values to integer, In this case, the auto-encoder didn't change much (Average squared errors per pixels < 1).

 ## Conclusion
 It was very interesting to explore sparse coding and finally test the concept with some very simple but concrete example.
-Tensorflow is definitly very efficient for fast prototyping, having access to every variables and operations allows one to customize any process very easily.
+TensorFlow is definitely very efficient for fast prototyping, having access to every variables and operations allows one to customize any process very easily.

 I don't think this work would lead to anything interesting in terms of neural networks, but I believe it clearly shows the concept of sparse coding in this field.